fulyaertay/js-weather-app/README.md

         |----img
         |----readme.md
 ## Overview
 I mastered HTML, CSS and Javascript features in this project.
-You can see the visual representation of the Wheather App above.
+You can see the visual representation of the Weather App above.

 🔥 You can use [AccuWeather Api](https://developer.accuweather.com//) for your app.